oceanho/qa/links.md

 # Links

-Some of my learn links
+Some of my common material links

 ## Linux